-• 4 credits (2 lecture/4 laboratory) This course provides the theoretical and practical application of expanded functions which dental assistants may perform in Pennsylvania.
-These functions include placement and removal of rubber dam, placement and removal of matrix bands, and placement and finishing of amalgam and composite dental restorations.
+This course provides the theoretical and practical application of expanded functions which dental assistants may perform in Pennsylvania.
+These functions include coronol polishing, fluoride application, impressions for applications, provisional restorations, placement and removal of rubber dam and matrix band, and placement and finishing of amalgam and composite restorations.
 The student will practice skills in a supervised clinical laboratory setting on campus.

-Prerequisite: Acceptance into program.
+Prerequisite: Acceptance into program and DAS 289.

-DAS 291 Dental Assisting Expanded Functions II • 2 credits
+Dental Assisting Expanded Functions II • 2 credits

 This course provides further development of the practical application of expanded functions which dental assistants may perform in Pennsylvania.
-These functions include placement and removal of rubber dam, placement and removal of matrix bands, and placement and finishing of amalgam and composite dental restorations.
-The student will complete approximately 120 hours of clinical experience under the supervision of their dentistemployer.
+These functions include coronol polishing, fluoride application, impressions for applications, provisional restorations, placement and removal of rubber dam and matrix band, and placement and finishing of amalgam and composite restorations.
+The student will complete approximately 120 hours of clinical experience under the supervision of their dentist-employer.

-Prerequisite: DAS 290.
+Prerequisites: DAS 289 and DAS 290.